ichernyshovvv/pulsic.el/README.md

-The package provides a global minor mode that temporarily highlights the current line on every window state change (see `window-state-change-hook`), except when the last command called is listed in `pulsic-exceptions`.
+The package provides a global minor mode that temporarily highlights the current line on every window state change (see `window-state-change-hook`), except when the last command called is listed in `pulsic-predicate`.

-Similar package: pulsar.el
+Similar package: pulsar.el, hl-line+.el, beacon.el

 TOC